Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 There may be a new normal.
 We are shaped by our life experiences.
 Don’t be disappointed with your progress if you’re not 100% “where you were before.”
 A positive outlook will aid recovery.
 You will experience improved quality of life — but much of that hinges on how you approach recovery.

 It is never too late.
 If you are suffering from post-concussion syndrome years after a seemingly minor head injury, it’s not too late to seek treatment and start the recovery process.
-We offer a free consultation to talk about your situation and get you started on the path to recovery.
+We offer a consultation to talk about your situation and get you started on the path to recovery.

 Post-Concussion Syndrome Support Group